-FPW Axles and previously Moss Gear have manufactured Steer axles in Accrington since the mid 1960's and over the years have developed a wide range of Industrial and Road going axles for every conceivable type of special purpose vehicle.
+FPW Axles and previously Moss Gear have manufactured Steer Axles in Accrington since the mid 1960's and over the years have developed a wide range of Industrial and Road going axles for every conceivable type of special purpose vehicle.

-For on highway axles we can offer various swivel pin inclination, camber and castor angles to achieve the required amount of wheel self-aligning according to the needs of the application and the required top speed of the vehicle.
+For on highway axles we can offer various swivel pin inclination, chamber and castor angles to achieve the required amount of wheel self-aligning according to the needs of the application and the required top speed of the vehicle.

-As with all our axle designs we have the required braking calculated so that we are confident that the vehicle will have a balanced braking solution whether it be disc or drum and we are also able to make provision for ABS and EBD within the axle design as required.
+As with all our axle designs we have the required braking calculated so that we are confident that the vehicle will have a balanced braking solutions whether it be disc or drum and we are also able to make provision for ABS and EBD within the axle design as required.

-Historically our steer axles have used phosphor bronze or wrapped bushes for the for the stub axle pivot, however recently we have promoted the use of new oil impregnated high density plastic bearings which are self lubricating and hence remove the necessity for regular greasing.
-We have also developed a range of axles fitted with unitised taper opposed sealed for life bearings.
+Historically our steer axles have used phosphor bronze or wrapped bushes for the stub axle pivot, however recently we have promoted the use of new oil impregnated high density plastic bearings which are self lubricating and hence remove the necessity for regular greasing.
+We have also developed a range of axles fitted with unitised taper opposed to sealed for life bearings.
 These also remove the need for greasing with the added advantage of a smoother lower friction operation.